Birth date: July 11

 (Coincidentally, Tavie's departure from the world of high school took place the very same month during which former Kid in the Hall Dave Foley's new sitcom, NewsRadio, made its debut on NBC, and Tavie finally attained her high school diploma-- through means too complicated to outline here-- the very month that said sitcom was cancelled.
 It may appear to future historians that Tavie dropped out of high school just to watch NewsRadio, and indeed, this theory is difficult to dispute.
 Don't worry: she did very well in college.)

 Through her fandom of the Kids in the Hall and her addiction to "that internet thing", Tavie became acquainted with several people who would become some of her dearest and most beloved friends.
 More than one of these friends exerted major influence in helping her shape her life, and aided her in her return to academia.
-Tavie still works in New York City and does stuff on the internet, including maintaining the official online presence for the Kids in the Hall, through her long-time association with the troupe as a friend, fan and behind-the-scenes helper-person.
-That's all you need to know, except go read her tumblr blog, which is way more up-to-date than this site.
+Tavie still lives and works in NYC.
+She has a respectable job for a respectable and ancient academic press, and does stuff on the internet, including maintaining the official online presence for the Kids in the Hall, through her long-time association with the troupe as a friend, fan and behind-the-scenes helper-person.
+That's all you need to know.